-Searching for a Viking name for your little warrior?
+Searching for a cool Viking name for your little warrior?
 Look no further!

 Translated from the old language Freya means lady.
 If you’re familiar with Norse mythology this name will be at the top of your head for female names.